pkgesperlos/es_authenticate_mongodb/README.md

     "username" => "email", //here change to anything "safeCode" => true, // for length code verfiy  four or five

+## Verfiy

+for code verfiy after register get your id with code verfiy send to yourdomine/api/es/v1/verfiy

 ## Routings
 > ### for login